JoaoManoel01/JoaoManoel01/README.md

 📊 Working with real data: dashboards, automations and analysis in institutional settings
 🏗️ Applying project management, process architecture and AI-assisted coding

-> *Turning data into decisions and ideas into solutions — using AI as leverage, not a shortcut.*
+> *Turning data into decisions and ideas into solutions*

 </td>
 </tr>